amritk/price-is-right-travel/README.md

 # Price is Right Travel app
 My first attempt at a react app.
-Going in with no prioer react knowledge was fun and made it more of a challenge than it should have been.
+Going in with no prior react knowledge was fun and made it more of a challenge than it should have been.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).